 Depends, but a safe bet will be using common methods such as prepaid cards, Paypal and ACH transfer.

 Illinois sports betting journey

 The state’s relationship with casino gaming dates to 1991 when riverboat casino gambling was made legal in Illinois.
 Yes, paddle-steamer boats could operate casinos, but only while cruising the state’s waterways.
 In 1999, the state made it legal for the riverboats to dock and open their casinos.
 A year later, Illinois became the first state to allow for the sale of online lottery tickets.

 Groundwork laid in 2018

-In 2019, governor deems sports betting a priority
+In 2019, Governor deems sports betting a priority

 In February 2019, Pritzker made it clear he viewed legal sports betting as a priority.
-Once the 2019 session started, Rita passed the torch to Mike Zalewski, and the pair held multiple hearings in which they listened to the professional leagues argue for a royalty, entertained a 25% tax, hammered out details of the “penalty box,” heard from university officials, and more.
+Once the 2019 session started, Representative Rita passed the torch to Representative Zalewski, and the pair held multiple hearings in which they listened to the professional leagues argue for a royalty, entertained a 25% tax, hammered out details of the “penalty box,” heard from university officials, and more.

 Once Pritzker signed the bill in late June, it was a sprint to get sports betting up and running.
-The Illinois Gaming Board opened a public comment period over the summer, began developing regulations, and in December 2019 opened the sports betting application process.
+The Illinois Gaming Board opened a public comment period over the summer began developing regulations, and in December 2019 opened the sports betting application process.